Assembling your view…

 108,235 residents · Washington

 The #1 spot goes to Spokane Valley, and the breakdown explains why.
 Renters here pay $1,509/month — saving renters $4,632 per year compared to the national average.
-Meanwhile, Housing is the standout at index 88, making it one of the cheapest in the country for that category.
+Meanwhile, Utilities is the standout at index 94, keeping costs manageable.
 The weak spot?
-Healthcare at 98.
+Housing at 107.
 A 26% rent-to-income ratio keeps most households inside the safe zone.

 222,906 residents · Washington